beebooplena/project-3/README.md

 * I would like to thank the tutor support of code institute for supporting me.

-* I would like to thank the slack community for help.
+* I would like to thank the slack community.

 ## Content
 * I got inspired by Love sandwitch project and used the idea of using a spreadsheet.
 I used the same code to connect the API to the spreadsheet and google drive